OpenFLUID/openfluid-community-docs/src/docs/start/install.md

 !!! note "OpenFLUID Versions"
     The following instructions are for OpenFLUID versions 2.0.x and later.
     As older versions are deprecated, we do not provide online instructions for these older versions.
-However, you can contact us for that using the [support tools](../start/support.md)
+However, you can [contact us](../start/support.md)

 !!! note "ROpenFLUID"
     For installation notes about the ROpenFLUID package for R, please report to the [R OpenFLUID dedicated page](../external/ropenfluid.md)